 Director & Chief of Human Capital Development & EHS

 Mudassar Mohsin joined Virginia Transformer Corporation in 2009.
-During his time at VTC, Mudassar has been promoted several times to positions of increasing responsibility, up to his current role where he oversees the Human Resources and IT functions at all locations.
+During his time at VTC, Mudassar has been promoted several times to positions of increasing responsibility, up to his current role where he oversees the Human Capital Training & Development and Safety functions at all locations.
 He is the youngest member of the leadership team.

 He is a Suma Cum Laude Masters Degree Graduate from Johns Hopkins University Carey Business School.
 Mudassar is a Certified Professional in Human Resources (PHR) from the Human Resources Certification Institute as well as a SHRM Certified Professional (SHRM-CP).